jerrykao8787/mlFinal/README.md

 # Final project

-This repository is the official implementation of [My Final project].
+This repository is the implementation of [Tabular Playground Series - Aug 2022](https://www.kaggle.com/competitions/tabular-playground-series-aug-2022).

 ## Requirements